-Your teaching in College goes hand in hand with your lectures in the Faculty: the supervisions tie in with lectures.
-Indeed, in many areas it is Trinity Law Fellows who will lecture you in the Faculty, write the book you study from and be there to thrash out and debate the issues in supervisions.
-The University’s teaching and research facilities are located in the Law Faculty Building and undergraduates spend much of their working day there either at lectures or in the Squire Law Library.
-In addition to supervisions, the College provides a stimulating academic atmosphere.
-The College also has its own Law Reading Room, which is open 24 hours a day and contains all the essential books on law, law reports and law journals.
-It is a special resource which is amongst the best in the Cambridge and a huge advantage to your study.
-There is also special law-book loan scheme under which you may borrow a basic textbook in each compulsory subject and retain those books until the end of the academic year.
+Your supervision teaching in College goes hand-in-hand with lectures offered in the Faculty.
+In some areas, you may find it is one of the Trinity Law Fellows who will lecture you in the Faculty, write the book from which you study and be there to thrash out and debate the issues in supervisions!
+The University’s teaching and research facilities are located in the David Williams Law Faculty Building and undergraduates spend much of their working day there either at lectures or in the Squire Law Library.

-In most years, at least one or two Trinity students participate in an exchange scheme organised by the University which allows them to spend their third year at the Universities of Poitiers in France, Regensburg in Germany, Utrecht in the Netherlands or Madrid in Spain.
-The students then return to Cambridge for a fourth year of study.
-You apply to take part in this exchange at the start of your second year, not when you apply to Cambridge
+In most years, at least one or two Trinity students participate in the Erasmus+ scheme organised by the University.
+This allows them to spend their third year studying law at one of the Universities of Poitiers in France, Regensburg in Germany, Utrecht in the Netherlands or Madrid in Spain, before returning to Cambridge for a fourth year of study to complete their degree in the usual way.
+Students apply to take part in this exchange at the start of their second year – not when you apply to Cambridge.

-Outside of Law, the College is a warm and lively place with activities, facilities and groups to support everything.
-The College provides excellent pastoral care, if you should have difficulties while in Cambridge.
-Trinity also has beautiful historic buildings and some amusing traditions if you care to find out about them!
-If by some chance you don’t find what you want in Trinity, you need only look to 200 other law students in the faculty, the 30 other Colleges, the hundreds of University clubs and societies or the 120,000 people in the city of Cambridge.
-No one need be bored, lonely or lacking another pair of hands for table football.
+Outside of law, Trinity offers a warm and lively environment with activities, facilities and groups to nourish every area of interest and endeavour.
+The College provides excellent pastoral care, should you encounter difficulties while in Cambridge.
+Trinity also has stunning grounds, historic buildings and its fair share of amusing traditions.
+For further diversion, there are 200 other law students in the Faculty, 30 other colleges, hundreds of University clubs and societies and some 120,000 people in the city of Cambridge.
+No-one need be bored or lonely, nor lack another pair of hands for table football.